Certificates

 How USP Uses Certificates

-Keys are used in two different scenarios:
+Certificates are used in the following scenarios:

 USP Manager and USP Server mTLS Authentication